YumikaFukuyama/ComputerTech-2026/WEEK4.md

 - CPUs, memory, and logic ICs
 - CMOS image sensors in cameras are a practical application of the same technology

+---

+Key points:

+1.Two types of switches (transistors)
+- PMOS → “on” when voltage is low
+- NMOS → “on” when voltage is high

+2. They work together so that only one conducts at a time.
+- Represents 0 and 1
+- High voltage → 1
+- Low voltage → 0

+This is how computers read and store information.

+3. Very energy-efficient
+- Almost no power is used when storing a 0 or 1
+- That’s why CPUs and memory chips use CMOS technology.

+4. Where you see it
+- CPU and memory chips in computers
+- Camera sensors in phones and digital cameras
+- Small memory in PCs that stores BIOS settings (kept alive by a little battery)

+CMOS is a type of chip technology that lets computers and devices handle bits (0 and 1) efficiently with very little power.